Why I'm worried.

 The military is being pressured to obey illegal orders.

 Under military law (Article 92 of the Uniform Code of Military Justice) and the rules that came out of the Nuremberg trials, service members must obey lawful orders.
 They are not required to carry out unlawful ones.
 This is bedrock.
 It's taught at every level.
 It's built into the oath every officer takes.
+Here's why this rule exists.
+After World War II, we put German soldiers on trial at Nuremberg for things they did under orders.
+Some of them were hanged.
+"I was just following orders" was not a defense.
+We made that the rule for our own troops afterward.
+Every American officer learns it.
+Now imagine telling them they could go to jail for talking about it.

 In November 2025, six members of Congress, all veterans of the military or intelligence community, released a video reminding service members of this duty.
 Sen. Mark Kelly (D-Ariz.) was one of them.
 The President publicly called the video "seditious" and said the lawmakers' conduct was "punishable by death."1 Defense Secretary Pete Hegseth called the group the "Seditious Six."1